 MTA bus kills man.
 May 27, 2007.
 A fatal accident in the heart of downtown has caused some traffic troubles: A man was struck and killed today by a Metro bus in downtown Los Angeles, authorities said.
 Paramedics sent to the 500 block of South Spring Street at 11:49 a.m. pronounced the man dead at the scene, said d’Lisa Davies of the Los Angeles Fire Department.

 The circumstances of the death were under investigation.
 June 7, 2007, a Metro bus and two other vehicles collided Thursday in the South Robertson area of Los Angeles, leaving two people with injuries, authorities said.

 Regardless of if you are young or old, ride Metro Dash or Metro Local buses, you may be at risk for serious personal injuries.
-Metro Bus or DASH may be held responsible for your personal injuries and exorbitant medical expenses as discussed above.
+So Metro Bus or DASH may be held responsible for your damages and exorbitant medical expenses, as discussed above.

 At Ehline Law Firm we work with the help of a team that knows everything about Los Angeles and has gained decades of experience fighting the numerous types of accident cases (e.g., bus, bicycle, motorbike, car, train, plane accidents, etc.)

 We know what the proper course of action is in these cases.
 You must also understand your responsibility and limitations.
 When you are up against big corporate companies and government employee unions, your chances are non-existent if you decide to fight the case on your own.